Howea forsteriana: Care

 As potted plants Kentias are fairly tolerant of neglect: they can withstand low-light conditions, low humidity, infrequent watering and cool temperatures.
 However, it is advisable to give Kentias bright, indirect light to encourage growth and a more robust appearance; Kentias placed in dark corners with little natural light tend to look leggy and grow very slowly.
 In the northern hemisphere, a northern or northeastern window is best, as greenhouse-grown Kentias cannot tolerate direct sun and will sunburn if placed in such an exposure.

 The roots are very sensitive to disturbance, so gardeners should only repot Kentias after they have become extremely root bound in their existing pot, and even then should take special care.
 They appreciate regular water but should be allowed to dry out between waterings.
 Overwatering, or allowing the roots to sit in water, can induce root rot and kill the palm.
 An indoor houseplant fertilizer should be applied regularly in the spring and summer to encourage growth.

-If used indoors, make sure to mist the fronds three times a week with rainwater to raise the humidity levels and keep the fronds looking green and healthy.
+If used indoors, the fronds should be misted three times a week with rainwater to raise the humidity levels and keep the fronds looking green and healthy.